TcMenu/TaskManagerIO/README.md

 	});
 ```

-From 1.2 onwards: On ESP8266, ESP32, all mbed boards, and most 32 bit Arduino boards you can also *enable* argument capture in lambda expressions.
-By default, the feature is off because it is quite a heavy feature that many may never use.
+From 1.2 onwards: On most 32 bit Arduino boards you can also *enable* argument capture in lambda expressions.
+By default, the feature is off because it is quite a heavy feature that many may never be used.

 To enable add the following flag to your compile options, and it will be enabled if the board supports it: `-DTM_ENABLE_CAPTURED_LAMBDAS`